Riot dog: Loukanikos

+Kanellos

-Kanellos (Κανέλλος: cinnamon), a distinct blonde, male, mixed-breed canine, was arguably the first incarnation of the Greek Riot Dog.
+Kanellos (Κανέλλος: cinnamon), a distinct blond, male, mixed-breed canine, was arguably the first incarnation of the Greek Riot Dog.
 His maiden appearance was in photographs taken at a general assembly of students in the occupied National Technical University of Athens.
 Kanellos became famous in the 2008 Greek riots, when Greek photographers and cameramen started to notice a dog that kept appearing in their footage.
 The stray seemed to always walk amongst and side with the protesters.

 According to reports by witnesses, Kanellos, in his final years, suffered from arthritis, which motivated a group of college students to collect money and purchase him a dog's wheelchair.
 This allowed him to live indoors, among the students, until he died.

+Thodoris

 Thodoris (Θοδωρής) is a Kanellos look-alike, believed to be one of Kanellos' pups.
 Thodoris is a light golden-colored, mixed breed dog, who, despite being a stray, has seemingly been provided with all the necessary medical shots, as evidenced by his blue collar.